RoysSpaceXL/0BaseLine/Storybook.md

 - Collapsible sidebar navigation
 - Performance optimizations

-## 1.3 About Playground
+## 1.3 About Baseline
-Playground is a comprehensive documentation and diagramming solution that provides powerful tools for creating interactive documentation, flowcharts, sequence diagrams, and more.
+Baseline is a comprehensive documentation and diagramming solution that provides powerful tools for creating interactive documentation, flowcharts, sequence diagrams, and more.

-### 1.3.1 What is Playground?
+### 1.3.1 What is Baseline?
-Playground combines the power of markdown documentation with advanced diagramming capabilities, making it easy to create professional documentation that includes visual elements.
+Baseline combines the power of markdown documentation with advanced diagramming capabilities, making it easy to create professional documentation that includes visual elements.

 # 2 Getting Started

 ## 2.1 Installation
 Get started by following these simple installation steps:

-Shows users how to implement Playground immediately after installation.
+Shows users how to implement Baseline immediately after installation.

 Structure:
 - Section container with quick-start heading and anchor ID